tefkah/thesis-writing/Dimensionality of an Electron Gas Is Determined by Fermi Surface Topology.md

 ctime: 20210601145636
 ---

-# Dimensionality of an electron gas is determined by Fermi Surface topology
+# Dimensionality of an Electron Gas Is Determined by Fermi Surface Topology

 After looking into the [[3D Quantum Hall Effect]] a little bit, it seems that physicists determine the dimensionality of an electron gas by looking at the topology of its [[Fermi Surface]] (what that is I don't yet know.)